-I start by saying, “Alright ‘insert name’, the first thing we need to do is up our protein intake.”
+I start by saying, “Alright ‘insert name’, the first thing we need to do is increase our protein intake.”
 And almost always the response I get is, “Ok, so nuts are high in protein right!?”
 I don’t know why nuts have been given this title as high protein but they are far from it!
-If you search the internet, nuts are always on the list of so called high protein foods but I’m here today to give you the low down on this nonsense!
+If you search the internet, nuts are always on the list of so-called high protein foods but I’m here today to give you the low down on this nonsense!

 This post is going to teach you how to strategically hit your protein with ease so you can maximize the benefits to not only your physique but also your health!